hanhuang-tech/hht_deploy/README.md

             ├── hanhuang.tech
             └── info
 ```
+>Breakdown of dependencies
 ### certbot_gen
->Spins up a container temporarily to install Letsencrypt certificates
+>Spins up a container temporarily to install letsencrypt certificates
 - Creates a container with server block pointing to location an acme-challenge for Certbot authentication
 - Generates Letsencrypt certificates using Certbot
-- Stores Letsencrypt certificates in a persistent folder /certs
+- Stores Letsencrypt certificates in a persistent folder named /certs
 - Stops and removes the container
 #### certbot_gen.sh
 * Run interactively, a docker container called certbot_gen, as a daemon on portal 80
 * Execute inside certbot_gen, the working directory of gen-certs, and run certonly.sh
-* Mounted volumes as below
+* Mounted volumes
 |From <local>|To <inside container>|
 |------------|---------------------|
 |certs.conf|/etc/nginx/conf.d/certs.conf|